WalletScrutiny/WalletScrutinyCom/_hardware/waltonchain.bamboo.md

 ## Analysis

 We were not able to find a working "shop" link for the {{ page.title }}.
 Production was limited to 200 units.
-A [medium post](https://waltonchain-en.medium.com/waltonchain-bamboo-wallet-limited-pre-sale-da7381abb89e) used to refer to a dedicated page of the device, but that page is now broken.
+A [medium post](https://waltonchain-en.medium.com/waltonchain-bamboo-wallet-limited-pre-sale-da7381abb89e) previously linked to a dedicated page of the device, but that page is now broken.

 ![image](https://github.com/WaltonChain/BambooWallet/raw/master/pic/8.jpeg)

-## Can the private keys be created offline? - ❓
+## Can you create the private keys offline? - ❓

 > Bamboo Wallet is a hardware wallet used to store blockchain token account data.
 It connects to the host via USB, obtains account information and supports token transactions.
 Account data locates in the secured storage and will not be lost if the wallet gets disconnected from the power supply.
 It supports transactions with various tokens through the app.

-This tutorial makes it appear like it:
+This tutorial makes it appear like it is:

 ![image](https://github.com/WaltonChain/BambooWallet/raw/master/pic/6.jpeg)